This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Steak is a meal that you pretty much cannot go wrong with.
 There are multiple cuts of steak and you can select whatever you prefer.
 There are special ways to cook some of the different cuts and there are even cultural differences for preparing them.

-One specialty steak is the picanha steak.
+One specialty steak worth taking a closer look at is the picanha steak.
 This cut of beef is very popular in Brazil but it is flavorful and delicious.
 In the U.S. you might know of this steak as a rump cap.
 You might even be enjoying it when you eat things like round steak or the loin, it’s just cut differently by the butcher.

 You may have never heard of picanha steak.
 Or maybe you heard the name and it piqued your curiosity!
 That’s why we’re here!
 In this guide, we will share with you just what picanha steak is and provide you with a few different ways for how you can cook it as well.

 By the time we’re finished, you will be well prepared and ready to cook this delicious steak at home!

 Picanha steak is the most popular in Brazil.
 In fact, in Brazil is one of the favorite cuts of meat to cook.
 This cut comes straight from the top of the round of the cow.
 It has a layer of fat over it and that fat is left intact until the steak is cooked and served.
 In Brazil, the fat is left on the steak.
 In the U.S. the fat is often removed.